 According to the Missouri Department of Natural Resources, 42 state parks and historic sites and 22 Katy Trail trailheads will be in the path of the eclipse.
 Felix Valle will have the longest viewing at 2 minutes 40 seconds.
 Missouri State Parks is offering special camping and lodging packages at state parks in the viewing area, as well as a Total Eclipse of the Katy Bicycle Ride.
 Learn more.

-Friends of the Wentzville Parks will host viewing parties at Peruque Valley Park and Progress Park, both in Wentzville, at noon on Aug.
-21. Protective glasses will be available for purchase in advance for $1 at Wentzville City Hall and Progress Park Recreation Center in Wentzville.
-Washington, Missouri, has also announced a total solar eclipse event from 10 a.m.-5 p.m.
+Washington, Missouri, will host a total solar eclipse event from 10 a.m.-5 p.m.
 Aug.
 21 at the Washington Fairgrounds.
 The event will include viewing and education areas, food, souvenirs and more.
 Visit their Facebook page for updates.
 Ellisville will host 2017 Ellisville Eclipse from 11 a.m.-3 p.m.
 Aug.
 21 in Bluebird Park.
+The City of Kimmswick will commemorate the event with activities from 10 a.m.-4 p.m.
+Aug.
+21, including trivia, music, raffles and special artwork.
 Those looking for grownup fun are also invited to The Loop Eclipse Festival Sunday, Aug.
 20 for music, food and a special themed package at the Moonrise Hotel & Eclipse Restaurant.